joeparis/CS133J-Spring-17/Assignments.md

 * All three inputs are required, you may valicate that they are provided using either HTML or JavaScript
 * Validate that the two email address inputs are the same and that they are at least potentially valid email addresses

-These assignments are to be done *individually* and are due on Tuesday, April 25.
+These assignments are to be done *individually*.

 # Assignment 3